mwiecksosa/mwiecksosa.github.io/index.md

 **Research**

 *Under Revision*
-1. Conditional independence testing with a single realization of a multivariate nonstationary nonlinear time series (with Michel F. C. Haddad and Aaditya Ramdas). [arXiv](https://arxiv.org/pdf/2504.21647).
+- Conditional independence testing with a single realization of a multivariate nonstationary nonlinear time series (with Michel F. C. Haddad and Aaditya Ramdas). [arXiv](https://arxiv.org/pdf/2504.21647).

-*Working Papers*
+*Working Papers (Available Upon Request)*
-2. Simulation-based estimation of dynamic models by matching random features (with Cosma Shalizi).
+- Simulation-based estimation of dynamic models by matching random features (with Cosma Shalizi).

 *Works in Progress*
-3. Goodness-of-fit testing and confidence sets through random features (with Cosma Shalizi).
+- Goodness-of-fit testing and confidence sets through random features (with Cosma Shalizi).
-4. Invariant prediction for nonstationary sequences (with Aaditya Ramdas).
+- Invariant prediction for nonstationary sequences (with Aaditya Ramdas).
-5. Foundation models for predicting nonstationary sequences (with Aaditya Ramdas).
+- Foundation models for predicting nonstationary sequences (with Aaditya Ramdas).
-6. Signature methods for large language models (with Leif Weatherby, Tyler Shoemaker, and Cosma Shalizi).
+- Signature methods for large language models (with Leif Weatherby, Tyler Shoemaker, and Cosma Shalizi).